 Ask any professional photographer and they’ll tell you: Mastering light is the secret to mastering photography.
-When it comes to nature, your ideal time to snap some shots is what is known as “Golden Hour”.
-This gorgeous moment of time tends to last for about a half hour after sunrise, and begin roughly a half hour before sunset.
+This key factor not only applies to natural photography but also to other professionals like wedding photographers, and Business Headshots.
+This would bring out pictures with high-quality standards.
+However, when it comes to nature, your ideal time to snap some shots is what is known as “Golden Hour”.
+This gorgeous moment of time tends to last for about a half hour after sunrise and begins roughly a half hour before sunset.

 You’ve probably noticed Golden Hour before – it’s when the colors in the sky start to change and there is a soft, almost gold-like light that evenly spreads across all surfaces.

 Not only is this the ideal time of day to photograph because of those gorgeous colors, it also is when there is the least amount of harsh contrast between light and dark so you’re able to capture more details in your photo.
 If you want to experiment with the effects good lighting can have on your photos, take one landscape photo midday and then go back to the same spot to take a photo during Golden Hour and see which one you think looks better.